-Let’s think a moment about the meaning of the "Quality Assurance" in modern systems.
+Let’s think for a moment about the meaning of "Quality Assurance" in modern systems.

-It means that a person or a team is responsible for creating a product that meets the customer’s expectations i.e. ensures that the product is of appropriate quality and can be used by the end user.
-Referring to the manufacturing process in industry, it fits perfectly into the process where the manufacturer of a given element does not have tools that are capable of verifying a product or its part, in other words, the manufacturer is not able to certify the quality of his work, assuring the required quality of the product and the third-party must ensure it.
-Relating this process to software production, the person creating the system is the development team that analyzes, designs and implements the IT system.
-The next step in the process is quality assurance, i.e. testing the system and possibly introducing corrections to it, which causes feedback with the development team and leads to a situation where the system must be improved again and then tested again.
-This story is dedicated to review available QA methodologies and suggest much more effective possibilities.
+It means that a person or a team is responsible for creating a product that meets the customer’s expectations i.e. ensures that the product is of appropriate quality and can be used by the end-user.
+Referring to the manufacturing process in the industry fits perfectly into the process where the manufacturer of a given element does not have tools that are capable of verifying a product or its part, in other words, the manufacturer is not able to certify the quality of his work, assuring the required quality of the product and the third-party must ensure it.
+Relating this process to software production, the person creating the system is the development team that analyzes, designs, and implements the IT system.
+The next step in the process is quality assurance, i.e. testing the system and possibly introducing corrections to it, which provides feedback for the development team and leads to a situation where the system must be improved again and then tested again.
+This story is dedicated to reviewing available QA methodologies and suggesting much more effective possibilities.
 Let’s go!

 In the case of some IT systems, the testing process is still largely a process that takes place with the participation of the tester, i.e. it is a manual process, which causes the consumption of resources and a significant extension of the time of making the system or service available to the market.

-In a slightly different situation, there are projects that have automated tests that were created by the QA department and their launch is automatic.
-Thanks to this, we are able to save a lot of people’s time and immediately verify the quality of the product within the QA team.
+In a slightly different situation, some projects have automated tests that were created by the QA department and their launch is automatic.
+Thanks to this, we can save a lot of people’s time and immediately verify the quality of the product within the QA team.

 But what if the system we are testing has changed - our tests after launching indicate a problem and the question remains - should we adjust the tests or is the system actually malfunctioning?